awsdocs/amazon-ses-developer-guide/doc-source/send-personalized-email-api.md

 ## Part 2: Create an email template<a name="send-personalized-email-create-template"></a>

-The instructions in this section assume that you are using the AWS CLI, and that you configured it to interact with your AWS account\.
+In this section, you use the CreateTemplate API operation to create a new email template with personalization attributes\.

+This procedure assumes that you've already installed and configured the AWS CLI\.
 For more information about installing and configuring the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.

 **To create the template**